ocftw/security/en/index.md

 Provides cybersecurity protection for websites run by organizations engaged in human rights, civil society, journalism, or democracy-related work, effectively reducing the risk of malicious traffic attacks.
 [More details :lucide-square-arrow-out-up-right:](./network/cloudflare.md)

-### :lucide-smartphone-charging: Helix Malicious Traffic Monitoring
+### :lucide-smartphone-charging: Malicious Traffic Monitoring

 Network traffic on each device (computer, smartphone, tablet) will be logged via a VPN connection, and packet inspection will be used to detect any anomalous traffic.
 Monitoring is expected to run continuously for 72 hours, operating 24/7.
-[More details :lucide-square-arrow-out-up-right:](./network/helix.md)
+[More details :lucide-square-arrow-out-up-right:](./network/malicious-traffic.md)

 ---